How to Avoid Putting All Your Eggs in One Basket

 Here is a simple process I suggest you follow when you are tempted to stray from your beautifully constructed, well-diversified portfolio.
 Ask yourself these three questions:

-1. If my decision to (take everything out of the markets/put everything in Tesla/etc.) goes well, how will your life be different?
+1. If my decision to take everything out of the markets (put everything in Tesla/etc.) goes well, how will my life be different?

-2. Next, if this goes wrong – I mean spectacularly wrong like it drops 50% or maybe even 100% – how would your life be different?
+2. If this goes wrong – I mean spectacularly wrong like it drops 50% or maybe even 100% – how would my life be different?

-3. Finally, have there ever been things you were absolutely certain about that didn’t work out the way you expected?
+3. Have there ever been things I was absolutely certain about that didn’t work out the way I expected?